cigiagency/deltatigaenam/DEPLOYMENT.md

 │   ├── css/
 │   ├── js/
 │   └── images/
+├── logo.png
+├── other public assets
 └── other static files
 ```

 ## 🎉 Success!

 Your React app should now be accessible at your domain!
-The `.htaccess` file will handle React Router routing, and your app will work as expected.
+The `.htaccess` file will handle React Router routing, MIME types will be correct, and all assets will be properly served.

 ## 🔐 **Security Best Practices**